-Morality in Mormonism is something essentially taught and understood through the common belief-system shared among its followers.
-Though the emphasis is placed on a personal connection with God, much of Mormon culture revolves around the family, the community and a shared strength that many rely on – when their personal faith is found to be lacking – to give them hope, irrespective of whether the dictates of the church are true, or not.
-Young children are instructed from birth, converts taught through discussions and all are baptised and welcomed as members of the church and followers of Christ, should they so choose it.
+Morality in Mormonism is something essentially taught and understood through a common belief system shared among its followers.
+Though the emphasis is placed on a personal connection with God, much of Mormon culture revolves around the family, the community and a shared strength that many rely on when their personal faith is found to be lacking, giving them hope through support.
+Young children are instructed from birth.
+Converts are taught through discussions.
+All are baptised and welcomed as members of the Church and followers of Christ, should they so choose it.

 ‘Choice’ is paramount in all of this.
-Indeed, a common phrase you will hear among Mormons is, ‘what would Jesus do?’ as a means of redirecting an individual’s own conduct to coincide with the group’s moral viewpoint.
-One of the criticisms of Mormonism and, indeed, religious institutions as a whole, is that it subtlety imposes what it dictates by applying emotional pressure on people in form to fit into the collective.
-The common sentiment continually repeated within Mormon meetings is that we are the subject and result of our own ‘choices’ and essentially slaves to the consequences that follow—the latter being something we cannot influence.
-In fact, in addition to the ten commandments, they follow the Word of Wisdom which is a set of guidelines which promote health and avoid being under the influence of drugs, alcohol and anything that could affect your ability to make a clear and proper decision and lead to negative consequences.
-Mormons are told that adherence to the rules/advice/commandment of the church frees them from the burden of making ill-informed choices, making them more free from suffering and pain.
+Indeed, a common phrase you hear among Mormons is: ‘What would Jesus do?’
+This acts as a means of redirecting an individual’s own conduct to coincide with the group’s moral viewpoint.
+One of the criticisms of Mormonism and, indeed, religious institutions as a whole, then, is that emotional pressure is subtlety imposed on individuals to fit into collectives.
+The common sentiment continually repeated within Mormon meetings is that we are the subject and result of our own ‘choices’ and, then, essentially slaves to the consequences that follow—the latter being something we cannot directly influence.
+In fact, in addition to the ten commandments, they follow the Word of Wisdom, which is a set of guidelines which promote health and avoidance of being under the influence of drugs, alcohol, and anything that could affect your ability to make a clear and proper decision and lead to negative consequences.
+Mormons are told that adherence to the rules/advice/commandment of the church frees them from the burden of making ill-informed choices, making them freer from suffering and pain.

-I come back to one of my initial questions: Is one person’s morality the same as someone else’s?
+But I come back to my initial questions and ask: is one person’s morality the same as someone else’s?
 Should one person’s views—namely Joseph Smith’s—be used as a framework for a common, prescribed morality that provides only a single means by which an individual can be truly moral?
-Are we to be puppets who blindly follow what others say and do; weak individuals who cannot discover and develop our own moral truths?
+Are we puppets who blindly follow what others say and do and weak individuals who cannot discover and develop our own moral truths?
 The Mormon Church seems to think so.

-The morality offered by Mormonism is not moral at all, nor is this true of any other religion that threatens its people with hell, damnation, or being a second-class Mormon if they disagree.
-Should a homosexual, a smoker, drinker or someone that swears necessarily be seen as a greater sinner than a church which illegally practiced polygamy in the 1800s, was officially racist between 1976—1978 ,until it offered equal opportunities to blacks, and quite happily accepts homosexuals into the church as long as they live a life of solitude, devoid of partnership and temporal happiness?
-This sense of selective and fear-driven morality is a lot less pure than the average person trying to make their way through life, growing and developing through making mistakes and learning what for them is moral.
+The morality offered by Mormonism is not moral at all.
+But nor is this true of any other religion that threatens its people with hell, damnation, or being a second-class person if they disagree.
+Should a homosexual, a smoker, drinker or someone that swears necessarily be seen as a greater sinner than a people of a church who illegally practised polygamy in the 1800s, was officially racist between 1976—1978 until it offered equal opportunities to blacks, and quite happily accepts homosexuals into the church as long as they live a life of solitude devoid of partnership and temporal happiness?
+Intuitively, this selective, fear-driven morality seems suspect and a lot more coercive than your average person trying to make their way through life, growing and developing through making mistakes and learning from them what moral ought to look like accordingly.

 Does this mean that Mormonism and other religions do not have a beneficial role to play?
 Not at all.
-There is a positive societal aspect to religious institutions in that they do form cohesive, mutually supportive units within which people feel identified, protected and unified.
-However, a group morality is potentially dangerous because it can lead to fanaticism—as has been true of every major world religion – including Mormonism and the Mountain Meadows Massacre in which the so-called Nauvoo legion, comprised of Mormons, attacked and killed innocent civilians for their own gain.
+There is a positive societal aspect to religious institutions in that they do form cohesive, mutually supportive units within which people feel identified, protected, and unified.
+However, a group morality is potentially dangerous because it can lead to fanaticism—as has been true of every major world religion—exemplified by the Mountain Meadows Massacre, in which the so-called Nauvoo legion, comprising Mormons, attacked and killed innocent civilians for their own gain.

-Ultimately, one should never stop questioning one’s own morality.
-A thinking, questioning and openly secular society is surely a better one than a puppet-like nation of willing followers who believe the absolutism of Mormonism, or any other divinely-led dictatorship.
-Rejecting individual thought, analysis and reason for subjugation to a religious regime that is inherently immoral is not an environment in which a morality, as constituted in an intelligent, caring species, can thrive in.
+Ultimately, one should never stop questioning their morality.
+A thinking, questioning, and openly secular society is surely a better one than a puppet-like nation of willing followers who believe the absolutism of Mormonism or any other divinely led dictatorship.
+In rejecting individuality through subjugation to a religious regime one loses their own reasoning powers.
+This can’t be an environment in which a morality, as constituted in an intelligent, caring species, can thrive in.